josealv23/chip-seq_pipeline/README.md

 ## **Example**

-Download the params.txt into your installation folder, and prr5_samples in /home/user.
+We have provided an example data set with this pipeline.
+The example tools can be found in the example_data folder.
+In there, there's:

+- A formatted file params.txt named example_params.txt
+- A subfolder named prr5_samples, containing:
+  - Annotation genome, zipped in the annotation folder.
+The file format is .gtf
+  - Genome, zipped in the genome folder.
+The file format is .fa
+  - Samples folder, containing chip and input samples, zipped in their respective folders.
+Those file format is .fq

+At this point, there are 2 options:

+- Personalize the example_params.txt so that it fits your needs.
+- Extract all the files in the following route: `/home/<user>/chipseq_pipeline/`.
+Move the example_params.txt document from the example_data folder to the route mentioned before.
+Move the prr5_samples folder to `/home/<user>/` so that you can access `/home/<user>/prr5_samples`.
+Once you've done this, open example_params.txt with a text editor and replace the tag <user> with your username.
+Finally, go to the route where the scripts area and run:

-Then, run `bash chipseq_pipeline params.txt`
+`bash chipseq_pipeline example_params.txt`

 A folder called temp will be created.
-Your results will be located into temp/prr5_samples/results.
+Your results will be located into /home/<user>/temp/prr5_samples/results.